ArtemShark/it-step-academy/README.md

 - **C++** — fundamentals, OOP, memory management
 - **Java** — object-oriented programming, collections
 - **Git & GitHub** — version control, branching strategies, collaboration

+---

+## 📌 About

+These assignments were part of a structured programme focused on building a solid foundation in software development before entering a university Computer Science degree.
+The work here represents early-stage learning.